ericholscher/ericholscher.com/site/backpacking.rst

 Backpacking
 ===========

-Backpacking is a hobby that I have recently picked up since moving to the Pacific Northwest.
+Backpacking is a hobby that I have picked up since moving to the Pacific Northwest.

 Pacific Crest Trail